Irene Jepkemboi: Biography

 Jepkemboi attended Emkwen Primary School and Kaptebengewet High school in Uasin Gishu County.
 She later trained at the Complete Sports Training Camp in Kaptagat.

 She won the silver medal in the javelin throw at the 2023 African U20 Championships in Ndola, Zambia in May 2023.
 She won the senior national title in the javelin throw at the Kenyan Athletics Championships in Nairobi in June 2023.

 She moved to the United States to compete for Texas Christian University (TCU).
 In March 2024, she broke the Kenyan national record, previously set by Cecilia Kiplagat in 2007, with a 57.23m throw at the Texas A&M Invitational.
 She won the Big 12 Championships that year as a freshman, before finishing fourth overall at the 2024 NCAA Division I Outdoor Track and Field Championships, with a throw of 56.51 metres.

 She threw a national record 60.31 metres whilst competing fir TCU at the NCAA Championships in Eugene, Oregon, placing third overall.
 She won the Kenyan Athletics Championships again in Nairobi in June 2025, with a throw of 57.88 metres.

 She was selected to compete at the 2025 World Athletics Championships in Tokyo, Japan, qualifying via her world ranking.
 She threw 57.66 metres but did not advance to the final.

 In doing so, she became the second Kenyan athlete after Julius Yego, and the first Kenyan female, to compete in the javelin at the championships.

+On 1 August 2026, Kepkemboi won the bronze medal at the 2026 Commonwealth Games in Glasgow, Scotland, with a throw of 57.85m.